 Eventually, I began to realize this was less than a triumph than a disaster averted.
-As for the fact that he quit before he arrived at any meaningful finish line like the No. 1 Columbia River Buoy. ( I reckon this is the first time that has ever been mentioned.)
+He was a 1,000 miles off course and a month or more late, and abandoned the journey long before he arrived at any meaningful finish line like the No. 1 Columbia River Buoy or the jetties.
 In 2005, another Frenchman, Emmanuel Coindre, left Japan also aiming for San Francisco.
-He was given more food supplies in mid-ocean but found himself off Coos Bay after 129 days, unable to cross the coastal current.
+He was given more food supplies in mid-ocean, then found himself off Coos Bay after 129 days, unable to cross the coastal current.

 In fact, there is a total lack of rules and oversight governing so-called “world records” for row/drift voyages.
 The “guidelines” are manipulated to suit the immediate needs of the rower/drifters, so apparently all rowers are free to decide where they start and finish their crossings.
 This is necessary to the sport because 1-2 person crews have almost no ability to follow a course or reach a destination without the aid of a towboat.
-And the rowing world has to accept tows of 10-50 miles as “safety measures.”
+And the rowing world has come to accept that tows of 10-50 miles to the finishing line are just “safety measures.”

 At least “without assistance” has a clear meaning: not receiving physical help offshore….. except when the rowers blatantly ignore it!
 After the first rowers from Japan Properly reached land at the Golden Gate Bridge, San Francisco in 2009, Chris Martin, 28, Mick Dawson’s rowing partner, said “It hasn’t been done before.”
 The voyage apparently is the first unaided and un-escorted trans-Pacific voyage in a rowing boat, the journalist concluded without checking.